Freehold Regional High School District: History

 In September 1986, after a decade-long effort, voters approved a referendum for the creation of a high school in Colts Neck by a 58%-42% margin, with Colts Neck Township residents providing much of the margin for passage.
 By 1988, the costs of construction of the new high school had jumped by millions of dollars, exceeding the amount available from the referendum to cover the costs, leading to further delays.
 In February 1993, a judge ruled that the district had to move forward with construction of the new high school and could not put forth a referendum to undo the 1986 vote and the New Jersey Supreme Court refused to hear the case.
 Construction began in August 1996, with expectations to have the building open in September 1998 to handle 750 incoming students, with an eventual capacity for 1,300.
 Colts Neck High School opened in September 1998 as the sixth high school in the system, with 380 students in ninth and tenth grades.

-High schools
+Since the start of the 2016–17 school year, students in grades 9 through 12 from Naval Weapons Station Earle started attending Colts Neck High School, before which they had attended Monmouth Regional High School in Tinton Falls.

+Schools

 Attendance at each of the district's six schools is based on where the student lives in relation to the district's high schools.
 While many students attend the school in their hometown, others attend a school located outside their own municipality.
 In order to balance enrollment, district lines are redrawn for the six schools to address issues with overcrowding and spending in regards to transportation.
-Schools in the district (with 2020–21 enrollment data from the National Center for Education Statistics) with their attendance zones for incoming students are:
+Schools in the district (with 2023–24 enrollment data from the National Center for Education Statistics) with their attendance zones for incoming students are: